|

 hours the radio stations put up with reduced power while the electricity

-supply is off.
+supply is off. |

-AM TRANSMITTER
+| AM TRANSMITTER

-Carrier Power is the quiescent
+TECHNICAL IN BRIEF Carrier Power is the quiescent

 output power without any modulation.
 In fact the carrier power